 More than 37% of Upper Makefield Township’s land, 5,000 acres, has been permanently preserved.
 Officials are watchful for opportunities to preserve more land, as it becomes available, and when it fits the criteria described below.

-Since the mid-1990s, Upper Makefield Township has anticipated and funded preservation opportunities, such as easements, farmland preservation, and preservation of our most scenic viewsheds.
+Since the mid 1990s, Upper Makefield Township has anticipated and funded preservation opportunities, such as easements, farmland preservation, and preservation of our most scenic viewsheds.
 Since 1996, residents have approved 3 separate referenda to borrow a total of $31 million for open space preservation.
-Upper Makefield Township has protected more than 2,000 acres through purchase of conservation easements.

-Upper Makefield does not have public water and most sewage treatment is by on-lot systems, so protecting lands surrounding reservoirs, streams, and aquifer recherché areas are a high priority.
-Also of high priority are lands that provide flood control and surface filtration.
+Upper Makefield does not have public water and most sewage treatment is by on-lot systems, so protecting lands surrounding reservoirs, streams, and aquifer recharge areas are a high priority.
+Also of high priority is protecting lands that provide flood control and surface filtration.
 Here’s a map of Upper Makefield’s watershed system.

 Greenways provide for recreational activities such as hiking, biking, walking, and boating.
 In addition, wildlife use greenway corridors for migration, and plant species require varied connecting environments to survive and regenerate.
-To establish these corridors, the EAC places priority on preserving adjacent lands and encouraging preservation of corridors that link new residential subdivisions and nearby open spaces.
+To establish these corridors, the Environmental Advisory Council places priority on preserving adjacent lands and encouraging preservation of corridors that link new residential subdivisions and nearby open spaces.

 Upper Makefield is a desirable place to live, which has put increasing pressure on farmers to sell for development.
 Working with the Bucks County Farmland Preservation program and Heritage Conservancy helps preserve farmland.
 Preserving large tracts of farmland will ensure agriculture sustainability in the township and maintain adequate groundwater recharge.

-Athletic fields to play on, mountain paths to hike and bike, and streams to fish from are just a few of the recreational opportunities provided to township residents through the preservation of recreational open space.
-This goal is further addressed in the Park & Recreation Comprehensive Plan.
+Athletic fields to play on, mountain paths to hike and bike, and streams to fish from are just a few of the recreational opportunities provided to Township residents through the preservation of recreational open space.